Published Jan 2011 - Updated May 2012

 purpose) overlook these essential differences between urban and rural

-The rurals' income being much lower than that of urban residents', it brings the average income level down.
+Rural dwellers' income being much lower than that of their urban counterparts, it brings the average income level down.
 Aspects of urban life like the cost of water, especially for those out of the piped systems, to children expenses are also not taken into account.

 In that sense poverty lines are deeply flawed.
 They should be set to help understand what households really need for their subsistence, rather than that what they spend on “non-food needs”.
 Obviously if you’re poor you already lack the means to afford basic goods and services.